 5. Select the Personalization Fields that are applicable for your transactional campaign.

-6. Copy and Paste these fields into your message wherever you want to add the attribute.
+6. Copy and Paste these tags into your message wherever you want to add the attribute.

 BUILDING YOUR MESSAGE